tankasalamanisha/DataStructures/README.md

 # DataStructures
-This repository will have data structure implimentations on Python language.
+This repository will have data structure implimentations in Python language.

 All executions are command-line executions, but could be imported for other functionalities as well.